eliezerreis/ezbank_microservices_sample/README.md

   - **HTTP Timeout with Fallback**: Implemented configurable HTTP timeouts in all services to avoid prolonged waits in case of service failures.
 Each service has a fallback mechanism to handle timeouts and return default responses.

   - **Retry Pattern**: The retry pattern has been applied to the **Accounts Service** to retry failed requests a specified number of times, allowing the system to recover from temporary glitches.
 This includes retry mechanisms both at the API Gateway level and at the method level.
-In the Accounts Service, the `/api/consumer/retry` endpoint simulates a failure and falls back to a recovery method using retry logic within the method.
+In the Accounts Service, the `/api/consumer/fetchCustomer` endpoint simulates a failure and falls back to a recovery method using retry logic within the method.

-  - **Rate Limiting with Redis**: In the **Loans Service**, **Redis** is used to implement rate limiting, ensuring that the system can handle high request volumes without overwhelming any particular service.
+  - **Rate Limiting with Redis**: In the **Services**, **Redis** is used to implement rate limiting, ensuring that the system can handle high request volumes without overwhelming any particular service.
+To test this feature is recomended to use adobe benchmark that, in latest version of macOS, is installed by default.
+Open your terminal and run `ab -n 10 -c 2 -v 3 http://localhost:8090/accounts/api/customer/{mobileNumber} `

 These resiliency measures ensure that the system can continue to function even in the event of temporary failures, providing a seamless experience to users.